Our projects and partners in the Americas

-WRAP works globally with governments, businesses, and communities to deliver practical solutions to improve resource efficiency within plastics, food and textiles.
+WRAP works globally with governments, businesses, and communities to transform the way goods are produced, consumed, and disposed of, focusing on plastics, food and textiles.

-We have worked across the Americas with leading local organisations to deliver the following projects.
+We are working across the Americas in collaboration with leading partners to deliver several transformational projects.

 Chile Plastics Pact

 The Chilean Plastics Pact (also known as Circula el Plastico) launched in 2019 and is co-led by Fundación Chile and the Ministry of Environment.
 Since its launch, Circula el Plastico has published a roadmap and two annual reports to track progress.

 WRAP has been supporting Circula el Plastico from the design of the Pact into the implementation of its action groups, by providing strategic, operational and technical guidance as well as financial support for some of its initiatives.